October 23, 2020

 In-person Worship w/ Communion Letter

-Join Mtr.
-Leigh in Zoom for a lectionary based bible study on Mondays.
+BIBLE STUDY Join Mtr.
+Leigh in Zoom for a lectionary based bible study Mondays @ 2pm.
 Each Monday we'll read and study together the lessons for the upcoming Sunday.
 To find out what the lessons are, please visit The Lectionary Page.
 We generally use the first option of the two listed for the first reading.

 Topic: Lectionary Bible Study